 About Project Access®

 Founded in 1996, Project Access® is a ground-breaking physician volunteer initiative providing access to comprehensive medical care for low-income uninsured Buncombe and Madison County residents.
+We are now partnering with organizations in McDowell, Mitchell and Yancey counties to provide access to speciality care.
 More than 2,500 individuals receive healthcare through Project Access® annually.
 The WCMS Project Access® model has been replicated all over the country, with similar programs operated by organizations in over 30 states.